The Eagle Rock Canyon Trail:

 •Partnerships with local and other organizations for funding, for the creation of programs and the creation of stronger bonds within the community at large.

 The Eagle Rock Canyon Trail has the potential to be a major contribution to the neighborhood's identity by providing a space for nature appreciation, education and recreation.
 Permanently protecting the site can add to the region's network of wild spaces, natural habitat, and open space.

 CERB is interested in partnering with:

 Donors who value nature conservation and programming to allow LA's diverse community to experience open space and learn about the region's plant communities and natural landscaping.
 Grants or gifts to CERB would allow the organization to implement its vision for the Eagle Rock Canyon Trail.

 Land Trusts with experience in acquiring and programming open space in Southern California.
 CERB stands ready to collaborate with a land trust to ensure permanent preservation and community access to the land, as well as expanded educational activities.

 Local governments interested in expanding and protecting park and open space in Northeast Los Angeles and surrounding communities.

 CERB is open to a range of funding, land transfers and/or partnership opportunities to permanently preserve and improve the Eagle Rock trail.
-We view the Trail as a hidden gem and look forward to helping make it more visible, accessible to the region s diverse populations, and a hub for learning about nature and sustainable landscaping.
-Contact us at to arrange to visit the site and to discuss potential collaborations!
+We view the Trail as a hidden gem and look forward to helping make it more visible, accessible to the region's diverse populations, and a hub for learning about nature and sustainable landscaping.
+Contact us to discuss potential collaborations!